Church of John the Baptist (Nesvetay): History

 Nesvetay village was founded in 1780, when thousands of Armenian families from Crimean peninsula were resettled in Don region on the decree of Catherine II.
 The Church of John the Baptist was first built here in 1790.

 In 1837, one of Armenian merchants from Nakhichevan-on-Don petitioned to spiritual authorities to grant permission to build a new church in Nesvetay with his own funds, as the old had already been in dilipiated state.
 The permission was granted, and in spring of 1858 the construction was started.
-In 1866, Karapet Tonikyan, the merchant, died and willed to finish construction of the church.
-In 1867, Nesvetay parishioners petitioned the build another church using the remaining materials, for the constricting one, in their opinion, wasn't built in the style of Armenian architecture and wasn't situated in the right place.
+In 1866 the merchant, died and willed to finish construction of the church.
+In 1867, Nesvetay parishioners petitioned the build another church using the remaining materials, for the constricting one, in their opinion, was not built in the style of Armenian architecture and was not situated in the right place.
 Yet they were denied and construction of the church was finished in 1870.

 In 1930s the church came into dilipiated state as no one could grant money for its reconstruction.
 The church was closed.
 During World War II the building was hit by shelling several times.

 In 1992, the church building was officially declared as an architectural monument of regional significance of cultural heritage of Russia.
 Today it still requires a reconstruction.